Introduction: Bridging the Gap Between PLCs and the Cloud

 Step 4: Compliance Monitoring

-Regular compliance audits are crucial to ensure ongoing adherence to standards like NIS2.
+Regular compliance audits are required to ensure ongoing adherence to standards like NIS2.
 Automated compliance tools can help monitor and report on the status of data pipelines, ensuring that security controls are effectively implemented.

 Leveraging Cloud Services for Enhanced Analytics